SysKitTeam/docs-spdockit/get-to-know-spdockit/permissions-reports-screen.md

 * __Number of Users per Site__ – shows the number of users with some type of permission across the entire farm, grouped by site collections.
 This total number is then broken down by their Active Directory status (either active or disabled).
 * __Users with Privileged Access__ – shows all users with privileged access on the farm, i.e., site administrators, or primary and secondary administrators.
 * __Administrative Actions__ - this report is available only for SharePoint 2016 farms with FP1 installed.
-* __Permissions Audit Overview__ - provides information about the number of permissions changes made on your site collections in a given date range and shows if auditing is enabled.
+* __Permissions Audit Overview__ - Shows whether auditing is enabled and provides information about the number of permissions changes made on your site collections in a given date range.
 To see the details about changes drill down to the Permissions Audit Details report.
 * __Permissions Audit Details__ * - shows a complete log of permissions changes on a specific site collection in a given time period.
 This report requires that you enable __Editing users and permissions__ events to audit and take a snapshot with the Security Audit option checked.